 How Botox for Sweating Works

 Botulinum toxin is a natural, purified protein with the ability to temporarily block the secretion of the chemical in the nervous system that is responsible for “turning on” the body’s sweat glands.
-By blocking, or interrupting, this chemical messenger, botulinum toxin “turns off” sweating at the area where it has been injected.
+By blocking, or interrupting, this chemical messenger, Botox treatment in Beverly Hills “turns off” sweating at the area where it has been injected.

 The use of botulinum toxin for the treatment of hyperhidrosis is most effective when performed by a physician who has received special training and who has experience with the procedure such as Dr. Behroozan.
 Botulinum toxin injections can be administered in our office, require relatively little time, and do not demand any restrictions in work or leisure activity (aside from refraining from intensive exercise or the use of a sauna on the day of the injections).